gameflorist/dunedynasty/README.txt

 Dune Dynasty (and it's parent project OpenDUNE) feature several optional as well as always active enhancements and fixes over the original Dune II.
-A detailed list of can be found in the file enhancement.txt.
+A detailed list of various fixes be found in the file enhancement.txt.

 Here is an explanation of all optional enhancements, that can be enabled in-game in the main menu or game control options.
 They are disabled by default (except